Energy efficiency of wood chip biomass

 The use of woodchip in biomass boilers is growing in popularity.
 This biofuel offers a sustainable method of energy generation and a cost effective way of delivering renewable energy and reducing CO2 emissions.

 Before being used as a fuel, the woodchip needs to go through a drying process.
 This process can be very inefficient due to the emission of volatile organic compounds, dust and hot air.
 This project investigates process design options to filter the airflow and harvest the energy it contains.
-These options are anticipated to have a positive affect the processing time and performance of the drying process.
+These options are anticipated to have a positive affect on the processing time and performance of the drying process.

 This project will involve assessing the quality of dried chips and potential for heat recovery, both experimentally and by modelling based on the design and operating parameters.